 Most small businesses don’t have much in the way of other current assets, although they may have some, such as short-term investments.
-Current liabilities include bills that must be paid in the coming year: accounts payable, wages payable, taxes payable, and — if you’re borrowing money on a long-term basis (such as through bank loans) — the principal portions of the coming year’s payment on a loan.
+Current liabilities include bills that must be paid in the coming year, such as accounts payable, wages payable, taxes payable, and — if you’re borrowing money on a long-term basis, such as through bank loans — the principal portions of the coming year’s payment on a loan.

 The following is the exact formula used to calculate the current ratio: